KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/01/16

+- There are missing instructions for the Pure Fiction game mode.
+The details follow: [In Pure Fiction, when characters defeat enemies, they regenerate only 50% of the Energy that they would normally do in regular battles].

 ■2024/01/10

 - Fixes an issue where certain hatch doors can't open in the Seclusion Zone map during the Trailblaze Continuance "The Blue — When the Stars of Ingenuity Shine."